engripaye/engripaye/README.md

 ### Glad to see you here!
-I’m a Devops Engineer, Java Software Architect who has turned years of freelancing into a full-time career.
+I’m a Devops / Back-End Software Engineer, Java Software Architect who has turned years of freelancing into a full-time career.
 Being a back-end allows me to not only develop client-facing apps and websites but also develop it with cutting edge backend support with strong passion for automating and streamlining development, deployment, and infastructure management.

 I specialize in spring boot, testing and software development, designing ci-cd pipelines, managing cloud-native architectures using tools like docker and kubernetes, and implementing infastructure as code using Terraform and Ansible.
 I love designing systems that are light yet powerful, distributed yet synchronized and beautiful yet effective.
 I also frequently blog about the world behind the screen which involves system designs, databases, security, servers, optimisation and also promising technologies like Blockchain and PWAs.